davidgiven/clue/src/java/README.txt

 [1] This *drastically* changed the shape of the benchmarks, making the program terminate much sooner --- but giving much the same results!
+Unfortunately it triggers a sparse bug which means that constants get passed to functions in the wrong register, so I had to take it out again.

 $Id$